 For Immediate Release | October 11, 2018

-Workers’ Compensation: Benefits, Costs, and Coverage (2016 Data) is the 21st in an annual series.
-The report provides the only comprehensive data on workers’ compensation benefits, coverage, and employer costs for the nation, the states, the District of Columbia, and federal programs.
+Workers’ Compensation: Benefits, Costs, and Coverage (2016 data) is the 21st in an annual series.
+The report provides the only comprehensive data on workers’ compensation benefits, costs, and coverage, for the nation, the states, the District of Columbia, and federal programs.

 EXPERTS TO CONTACT: